kreait/firebase-php/UPGRADE-7.0.md

 ## Notable changes

+* The ability to disable credentials auto-discovery has been removed.
+If you don't want a service account to be auto-discovered, provide it by using the `withServiceAccount()` method of the Factory or by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+Depending on the environment in which the SDK is running, credentials could be auto-discovered otherwise, for example on GCP or GCE.
 * Classes, Methods and Constants marked as `@deprecated` have been removed.
 * Classes, Methods and Constants marked as `@internal` have been removed or refactored.
 * `@param` annotations in PHPDoc blocks have been moved to typed parameters, for example: